Clyde Austin: Legal troubles

-Austin played for the Philadelphia Kings of the Continental Basketball Association for 13 games in 1980.
-He then joined the Harlem Globetrotters for eight years.
-After his retirement from playing, Austin became a pastor and founded the Raleigh Cougars of the United States Basketball League (USBL) in 1997.
-The team was disestablished mid-season in 1999 following his unexplained absence from the team.
 In 2004, Austin was sentenced to 17 years in prison for running a national pyramid scheme in which he stole $16 million from his investors between 1996 and 2000.
 He swindled the money while serving as a pastor and convinced his victims, including seminar attendees, to invest their money in bonds, overseas trading, real estate and the marketing of products including herbs and weight-loss aids.

-Austin received an early release from prison and was working at the University of Nevada-Las Vegas as of 2017.
+Austin received an early release from prison sometime before 2010; that year, he was transferred from Virginia to Nevada by officials while on probation.
+He worked for the University of Nevada-Las Vegas as a security guard.